-(1) Impartial third parties, or

-(2) An entity which is independent from the audited CA in organization division.
+- (1) Impartial third parties, or - (2) An entity which is independent from the audited CA in organization division.

 Audit personnel shall submit an impartial and independent assessment.
-CHT retains the qualified auditor who is familiar with CA operations and is authorized by WebTrust for CA program as a licensed WebTrust practitioner to perform WebTrust for CA, WebTrust for CA - EV SSL and WebTrust for CA - SSL Baseline audit standards in R.O.C. to provide impartial and objective audit services.
+CHT retains the qualified auditor who is familiar with CA operations and is authorized by WebTrust for CA program as a licensed WebTrust practitioner to perform WebTrust for CA and WebTrust for CA - SSL Baseline audit standards in R.O.C. to provide impartial and objective audit services.
 Audit personnel shall be a certified information system auditor or a person who has equivalent qualification; and shall at least possess the experience of conducting a WebTrust for CA seal audit twice at 4 man-days or the experience of conducting a CA information security management audit twice at 8 man-days and be familiar with CA certificate issuance and administration regulations.
-Audit practitioners who conduct WebTrust for CA - EV SSL audits shall take out a professional liability/errors and omissions insurance policy with a maximum claim amount of at least one million US dollars.
 CAs shall conduct identity identification of auditors during auditing.